 Table 3 emphasizes the importance of the macroeconomic COVID-sensitivity that implies a significant reduction in dividend growth not only at the level of "All industries" but also within each industry, except "Mining, Utility and Construction".
 The estimated coefficient of $ln(\hat{\eta}t^s)$ is statistically significant, showing that all sectors are significantly sensitive to the recession caused by COVID-19, except "Mining, Utility and Construction".

+Does the low amount of estimated workplace resilience, $\hat{\delta}$ , imply such insignificant effect of macro economics contraction due to COVID-19?
 In this sector, the reason for the lack of statistical significance of $\hat{\alpha}$ is related to the low amount of estimated averaged heterogeneous effect of workplace resilience of 2.6.
-Firms in this sector have a much lower averaged heterogeneous effect of workplace resilience with respect to its average amount plotted in Figure 7 (the red line is below the blue line in Figure 7 and the average amount of 2.6 for this industry is much smaller than the average in the case of all industry in Figure 7).
+Firms in this sector have much lower averaged heterogeneous effect of workplace resilience with respect to its average amount plotted in Figure 7 (the red line is below the blue line in Figure 7 and the average amount of 2.6 for this industry is much smaller than the average in the case of "all industry", in Figure 7).
 Accordingly, this suggests that firms in this industry are more workplace-resilient, on average.
-Hence in this industry, social distancing restrictions are not disturbing as much as it is in other sectors.
+Hence in this industry, social distancing restrictions are not disturbing as much as it is in other sectors so it is not surprising to see such insignificant impact of macro time-effect of COVID-19.